 nation branding with presentation tech

-The nation-branding aspect of expos was introduced with Expo 88 in Brisbane.
-For some of the old hands in the industry (such as Dataton), Brisbane marked the first time that pavilions seemed to go all-in with commercially available audiovisual technology.
-Just a couple of examples: the Australia Post Pavilion featured a whopping 96 projector setup in a room built of mirrors; the Canberra Pavilion impressed with a 28 projector show.
-(By the way, we're talking Kodak slide projectors.)
+The nation-branding aspect of expos was firmly established by Expo 88 in Brisbane and a large number of pavilions went all-in with commercially available AV technology to underline that.
+Just a couple of examples: the Australia Post Pavilion had a whopping 96 projector setup in a room built of mirrors; the Canberra Pavilion impressed with a 28 (slide) projector show.

 Four years later at the World Expo in Seville, the AV quota was enormous among the 112 nations on the 160 acre site.
-As an example, over 50 of the pavilions featured technology from Dataton including 72 (slide) projectors in the Australia pavilion (see clipping from the paper version of "News&Views"), 50 projectors in the Pavilion of the Fifteenth Century, special effects galore, laser discs, 360 degree experiences, fiber optics and even video beamers.
+As an example, over 50 of the pavilions featured technology from Dataton (disclosure: my workplace) including 72 slide projectors in the Australia pavilion (see clipping from the paper version of "News&Views"), 50 projectors in the Pavilion of the Fifteenth Century, special effects galore, laser discs, 360 degree experiences, fiber optics and even video beamers.

 In 2010, the 70 million visitors to Expo Shanghai were welcomed by a massive array of entertainment technology.
 At the aptly named Pavilion of the Future, visitors were awed by a high-definition film presented on five walls, giant projection-mapped books, and a 500 square meter LED screen.
 The State Grid pavilion consisted of six 15 m x 15 m LED walls, forming a giant cube, see image below.
 [Read more about some Expo Shanghai installs here!]